noMacGuffins/klay.rb/README.md

 * Code should be fully documented.
 Run `yard doc` and make sure it does not yield any warnings or undocumented sets.
 * Code should be fully covered by tests.
 Run `rspec` to make sure all tests pass.
 The CI has an integration that will assis you to identify uncovered lines of code and get coverage up to 100%.
 * Code should be formatted properly.
 Try to eliminate the most common issues such as trailing white-spaces or duplicate new-lines.
 Usage of the `rufo` gem is recommended.
-* Submit pull requests, questions, or issues to Github: https://github.com/noMacGuffins/klay.rb
+* Submit pull requests, questions, or issues to Github: https://github.com/noMacGuffins/klay

 ## 6. License and Credits
-The `eth` gem is licensed under the conditions of [Apache 2.0](./LICENSE.txt).
+The `klay` gem is licensed under the conditions of [Apache 2.0](./LICENSE.txt).
 Please see [AUTHORS](./AUTHORS.txt) for contributors and copyright notices.

 This gem is a complete rewrite of the old `eth` gem by Steve Ellis.
 * https://github.com/se3000/ruby-eth/ (MIT)